 Article Contents

-Is It Possible to Go Straight from High School to Med School?
+Is It Possible to Go Straight from High School to Medical School?

-Well, not quite.
-Medical degrees in the US are considered second entry degrees, which means that you have to complete an undergraduate degree in sciences, most commonly biology or chemistry, before applying to medical school.
+Medical degrees in the US are considered second entry degrees, which means that you have to complete an undergraduate degree before applying to medical school.
 You will certainly not be able to skip your years in college, but you do have a few additional options.
-There are many alternative paths towards completing a career in medicine.
-Some of them involve skipping a couple of years of your undergraduate education, others assure you a spot in medical school without having to go through the stress of admission processes, and you can even broaden your horizons by considering studying abroad.
+There are many alternative paths to a career in medicine than can shorten your timeline.
+Some of them involve skipping a couple of years of your undergraduate education, others assure you a spot in medical school without having to go through the stress of the admissions process, and you can even broaden your horizons by considering studying abroad.

 Planning for your future?
 Check out these recession-proof jobs:

-Most direct medical programs take 8 years to complete, which is equivalent to completing a bachelor’s and medical school in the traditional way.
+How many years is medical school?
+Most BS/MD programs take 8 years to complete, which is equivalent to completing a bachelor’s and medical school in the traditional way.
 Although they are rare and require students to complete the program at an unusually fast pace, some of them can even be completed in 6 or 7 years.

 The advantage that this kind of program offers is that you don't have to worry about going through the process of applying to several medical schools.
 This can save applicants a lot of time, money, and stress.
 Another big plus of BS/MD programs is that they are usually small and allow students to forge valuable connections with their professors and students, creating a more intimate learning environment.

-There is a possibility to complete your medical education in less than 8 years.
-Accelerated programs usually last 6 or 7 years, and involve moving on to medical school before completing your undergraduate degree.
-Among the most popular accelerated programs, there’s the Canadian QuARMS.
+There is a possibility to complete your medical education in less than 8 years by enrolling in accelerated programs or 3-year medical schools.
+Accelerated programs usually last 6 or 7 years and involve moving on to medical school before completing your undergraduate degree.

 Want to learn more about QuARMS?
 Check out this infographic: